t-momozaki/BRCAL/README.md

-# BRCAL: Bayesian Regularized Calibrated estimation of propensity scores for causal inference
+# BRCAL: Bayesian Regularized CALibrated posterior draws of Average Treatment Effect

 This repository provides the R code implementing the Bayesian regularized calibrated estimation of propensity scores for causal inference, as proposed by the following paper.